iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> Won't let me report a positive test<br> :date: __2021-01-01 02:38:03__

+> This app is pretty much inert.
+Not enough people using it.<br> :date: __2020-12-31 16:02:49__

+> This is from the State of Alabama which means somebody's relative got paid a lot of money to write this piece of..
+Install this if you want them to know where you are.
+Don't install it if you think it's going to protect you from anything.
+This is Alabama, a State that sued Pennsylvania cuz they didn't like how they voted.
+The state motto here is "politicians don't care about you."
+If you were a mask, they think you are communist.
+Alabama...
+Ignoring syphilis infections since 19 something.<br> :date: __2020-12-29 21:56:46__

 > The app checked for exposure every 24-48 hours when I first installed.
 In the last month, the app hasn't checked for exposure at all.
 Uninstalled, reinstalled, checked and rechecked settings and still no exposure check.
 Uninstalling permanently.
 Worthless unless it consistently checks for exposure.<br> :date: __2020-12-28 04:22:21__

 > Doesn't work!<br> :date: __2020-12-27 08:56:05__